LizGoro90/db-tour/tutorials/sql-builder/02/README.md

 ### JOIN Queries and Struct Composition

-Let's suppose you have a few independent Go structs `Book`, `Author` and `Subject`, each one mapped to a table, and that you have a JOIN query that returns a combined result with columns from all those tables.
+Now let's suppose you have independent Go structs (each one mapped to a different table) and a JOIN query that returns a result combining columns from all the mapped tables.

 Create a new struct and embed all those structs using the `inline` option (`db:",inline"`) like this: